hrishikeshvs/AgriChain-Insight/README.md

 ### Application structure

-After successful build, your application structure should look like this:
+After a successful build, your application structure should look like this:

 ```
 .